alii/alistair-blog/posts/serverless-oauth.md

 Great question!
 Since this is our production deployment and we are not running on `localhost`, we must set this to the URL that our app will be readily available on.
 If your project name is `my-new-app`, for example, then `APP_URI` could be `https://my-new-app.vercel.app`.
 If you are using a custom domain, then it would be that domain (with https).

 Finally, with this all together, you can run your app and do the full OAuth flow.
 If you have any questions, pm me on discord **alistair#9999** or email me at hey@alistair.cloud.
-I'll try and reply as quick as possible.
+I'll try and reply as quickly as possible.

 ### Next steps

-1. Extract `DiscordUser` to a seperate file called `types.ts` (under `util` would make sense), so we are not repeating ourselves (this is done in the repo)
+1. Extract `DiscordUser` to a seperate file called `types.ts` (under `util` would make sense), so we are not repeating ourselves (this is done in the repo).
-2. Make coffee
+2. Make coffee.

 If this article helped you, please [star the repo](https://github.com/alii/nextjs-discord-oauth) – it really helps me out!